About Tumbes Basin

 - The Tumbes Basin is a forearc basin west of the Andes, above the subducting Pacific oceanic plate.

-- 10km of sedimentary fill with multiple source, seal and reservoir sequences ranging in age from Eocene to Recent.
+- 10 km of sedimentary fill with multiple source, seal and reservoir sequences ranging in age from Eocene to Recent.

 - Proven source rocks within the Heath and Mancora Formations within oil/gas maturity window in the TEA area.